joshalmasin88/Gutenberg-JA-Testimonial-Block/readme.md

-# Social Media Links Block For Gutenberg
+# Testimonial Block For Gutenberg

 A testimonial block that allows users to add a quote, name, and image of someone who has given them a positive review